Which bottles fit in the electric and microwave sterilizers?

 Should I have a lot of steam during a cycle?

 Excess steam can be caused by over-packing.
 Ensure that you use the marked areas on the trays for your bottles, and when sterilizing other items, please ensure that they're evenly spaced out.
-Our electric steam sterilizer instruction manual will provide you with further guidance on how to pack your unit.
+Our Closer to Nature Electric Steam Sterilizer instruction manual will provide you with further guidance on how to pack your unit.